Loose (Nelly Furtado album): Release and promotion

+On September 4, 2026, Furtado released another digital reissue of the album to commemorate its 20th anniversary.
+This special deluxe edition of Loose includes 10 bonus tracks.
+The first four are reimagined versions of "Maneater", "Promiscuous", "All Good Things (Come to an End)", and "Say It Right", featuring American pianist Adam Tendler.
+The next four are previously unreleased demos from Loose sessions: "Move Me", "I Am" (previously leaked before the original album release), "Weak" and a secret demo version of “All Good Things (Come to an End)”, which includes Chris Martin's vocals.
+And the last two are newly recorded songs: "Te Lo Doy", featuring Colombian Canadian singer-songwriter Lido Pimienta and Puerto Rican rapper Villano Antillano, and "Gaslight".
+Furtado first mentioned "Gaslight" in an interview on the Call Her Daddy podcast in 2024, revealing that she planned to include it on the deluxe edition of her seventh studio album 7, which finally hasn't been released.

 Singles

-In April 2006, a remix of "No Hay Igual" featuring the band Calle 13 was issued as a club single in the US.
+In April 2006, a remix of "No Hay Igual" featuring the band Calle 13 was issued as a club single in the United States.
 During the same period, "Promiscuous" (featuring Timbaland) was released for digital download in North America.
-Promiscuous became Furtado's first single to top the US Billboard Hot 100 and was released in Australia where it reached the top five.
-The lead single in Europe and Latin America, "Maneater," was released in late May to early June 2006.
-It became Furtado's first single to top the UK Singles Chart and made the top ten in other countries; it reached the top five in Germany and the top twenty in France and Latin America.
+It became Furtado's first single to top the US Billboard Hot 100 and reached the top five in Australia.
+The lead single in Europe and Latin America, "Maneater", was released in late May 2006.
+It became Furtado's first number-one single on the UK Singles Chart and reached the top five in Germany, Austria, and Switzerland.

-The second single in Europe, "Promiscuous," was released in late August to early September 2006 but it did not perform as well as "Maneater."
-It peaked inside the top five in the UK and the top ten in other countries, including Germany, and it reached the top twenty in France.
-During the same period, "Maneater" began its run as the second single in North America; it was not as successful as "Promiscuous," reaching number twenty-two in Canada and the top twenty in the US, though it became a top five single on the ARIA Singles Chart.
+The second single in Europe, "Promiscuous", was released in September 2006.
+It peaked at number three in the UK and reached the top ten in Germany.
+During the same period, "Maneater" was released as the second single in North America, where it peaked at number 16 on the Hot 100 and number two in Canada.